College Football 2011: Each Weekend's Top Three Games

 Week of December 10

 It’s the only game of the week, but the Army-Navy game would make this list no matter what week it’s played.
 There’s simply no scene quite like it in all of sports.
-Both teams should be decent—Army’s improvement means that the game will be a lot more competitive than in recent years—but Army vs. Navy is always a must-see, regardless of their talent levels.
+Both teams should be decent—Army’s improvement means that the game should be a lot more competitive than in recent years.
+But Army vs. Navy is always a must-see, regardless of their talent levels.